seshadrilab/ResisterCOMPASSAnalysis/README.md

 # COMPASS analysis of M. tuberculosis Resisters and Non-Resisters from Uganda

-This respository contains code to perform COMPASS analysis on Intracellular Cytokine Staining data from the Ugandan Resister and Non-Resister blood samples.
+This repository contains code to perform COMPASS analysis on Intracellular Cytokine Staining data from the Ugandan Resister and Non-Resister blood samples.

 ## Running the analysis